Mean-field description of plastic flow in amorphous solids: Introduction

-Amorphous solids such as emulsions, glasses or sand are yield stress materials, which fail and flow if a sufficient shear stress is applied.
+Amorphous solids such as emulsions, glasses or sands are yield stress materials, which fail and flow if a sufficient shear stress is applied.
 In the solid phase, plasticity can be conceived as consisting of elementary rearrangements, the so-called shear transformations \cite{Argon79,Falk98,Schall2007,Amon2012,Tanguy06}.
 Shear transformations are localized but display long-range elastic interactions \cite{Picard04}, and organize dynamically into elongated highly plastic regions\cite{Amon2012,Lebouil2014,Gimbert2013,Lemaitre09,Maloney09}.
 Above some threshold stress, failure occurs and one enters a fluid phase where a stationary flow can be maintained.
 In various materials, rheological properties appear to be controlled by a critical point at the yield stress $\Sigma_c$ where the flow stops: at that point, flow curves relating shear stress and strain rate are singular \cite{Bonn15}, and the dynamics displays long-range spatial correlations \cite{Martens11,Salerno12,Lemaitre09}.
 Despite the importance of these properties in a variety of phenomena including earthquakes and landslides, a quantitative microscopic description is lacking.
 As is generally the case in condensed matter systems, one expects that the density of elementary excitations strongly affects such properties.
 For amorphous solids this corresponds to the density $P(x)$ of shear transformations, characterized by the additional shear stress $x$ required to trigger them \cite{Lemaitre07,Karmakar10a}.
-One finds empirically a {\it pseudo-gap}, i.e. $P(x)\sim x^\theta$, for small $x$ with $\theta>0$.
-The value of $\theta$ was argued to control the singular rheological properties and diverging length scale of flow just above the yield stress $\Sigma_c$ \cite{Lin14}, and implies crackling (system spanning avalanche-type response) in the entire solid phase $\Sigma<\Sigma_c$\cite{Lin15}, where $\Sigma$ is the applied shear stress.
-However, little progress has been made to predict the value of $\theta$ theoretically.
-Most recent data indicate that (i) for quasi-static flows (i.e. at $\Sigma_c$) $\theta\approx 0.5$ and $\theta\approx 0.35$ in two and three dimensions respectively \cite{Lin14,Salerno13}, (ii) right after a fast quench at zero stress, $\theta\in [0.4, 0.6]$ \cite{Lin14a,Karmakar10a} and (iii) as the stress increases within the solid phase, $\theta$ rapidly drops initially, and then slowly rises again as $\Sigma_c$ is approached from below \cite{Lin15}.
+One finds empirically a {\it pseudo-gap}, i.e. $P(x)\sim x^\theta$, for small $x$ with $\theta>0$\cite{Lin14a,Salerno13,Karmakar10a}.
+The value of $\theta$ was argued to control the singular rheological properties and diverging length scale of flow just above the yield stress $\Sigma_c$ \cite{Lin14}.
+The fact that $\theta>0$ was also shown to imply crackling (system spanning avalanche-type response) in the entire solid phase $\Sigma<\Sigma_c$\cite{Lin15}, where $\Sigma$ is the applied shear stress, and the value of $\theta$ affects avalanche statistics in that regime.